Antoine-92/Evently/README.md

 **How It Works:**
 - The file is generated dynamically based on the current data in the application.
 - Users can download the CSV file with a single click.

+### Authentication with JWT

+The application features a robust authentication system using JSON Web Tokens (JWT).

+#### Key Features
+- **User Login:**
+  - Users can log in with their email and password to receive a JWT token for authenticated access.
+  - The token is valid for 1 hour and is used to authorize subsequent requests.

+- **User Registration:**
+  - New users can register by providing an email and password.
+  - Passwords are securely hashed before storage in the database to ensure user data safety.

+- **Authentication Guard:**
+  - An `AuthGuard` is implemented to protect routes in the application.
+  - If a valid JWT token is not present in `localStorage`, the user is redirected to the login page.

+#### How It Works
+1. **Login Workflow:**
+   - Users send their credentials (`email` and `password`) to the `/api/auth/login` endpoint.
+   - The server validates the credentials and generates a JWT token upon successful authentication.
+   - The token is stored in the client's `localStorage` and used for subsequent requests.

+2. **Registration Workflow:**
+   - New users send their email and password to the `/api/auth/register` endpoint.
+   - The server hashes the password, checks for duplicate emails, and creates a new user in the database.

+3. **Route Protection:**
+   - The `AuthGuard` checks for the presence of a valid token in `localStorage`.
+   - If no token is found, the user is redirected to the login page.

+#### Endpoints
+- `POST /api/auth/login`: Authenticates users and returns a JWT token.
+- `POST /api/auth/register`: Registers new users and stores their credentials securely.

+#### Example Workflow
+1. **Register**:
+   A user creates an account through the registration form.

+2. **Login**:
+   The user logs in and receives a JWT token, which is automatically stored.

+3. **Access Protected Routes**:
+   The token is included in the `Authorization` header for requests to protected endpoints, granting the user access.

 ---